🔌 Antitone Galois connection#

 module

-It defines several classes for dealing with antitone Galois connection defined on powersets:
+Defines classes for working with antitone Galois connections on powersets:

 - class AbstractPolarity(*args, **kwargs)#